blagorblagor/CardGame/README.txt

         on the root of project
         This file is final product of the process of compiling.
   Important: This command has two period on its the end.
 It is very important
-             not to ommit any of them..
+             not to ommit any of them.
 - By the way...
 This application is already compiled, and you do not need to recompile, but you can.